leoj3n/prezto/modules/git/README.md

   - `gbX` deletes a branch irrespective of its merged status.
   - `gbm` renames a branch.
   - `gbM` renames a branch even if the new branch name already exists.
+  - `gbr` creates a new branch from a pull request ID.

 ### Commit